 Transfer to a plastic bag and seal.

-Remove the stem, skin and seeds from the pepper and chop into small dice pieces.
+Remove the stem, skin and seeds from the pepper.

 Also set aside.

 While the water is coming to a boil, prepare a bowl of ice water.

 Immerse the asparagus in the boiling water for 3 to 4 minutes and drain.

 Then plunge into the ice water to stop the cooking process.